FoldingAtHome/siegetank-backend/README.md

 }
 ```
 <h3> GET x.com/st/projects/{project-id} </h3>
-List streams in the project along with the number of frames, __REP__ content:
+List streams in the project along with the number of frames
+__REP__
 ``` json
 {
   "project_ids" : [